Highlight of national celebrations is Frecce Tricolori aeronautical display in Rome.

 At 09.15 on 2 June Italy's president Sergio Mattarella will lay a wreath at the Tomb of the Unknown Soldier in Piazza Venezia.
-This is followed by a military inspection at 10.00 between Via S. Gregorio and Viale delle Terme di Caracalla.
-A major military parade comprising thousands of members of the state’s army, navy, police forces and the foresty corp, takes place along Via dei Fori Imperiali between 11.00 and midday.
+This is followed at 10.00 by an inspection of the major military parade comprising thousands of members of the state’s army, navy, police forces and the foresty corp, taking place along Via dei Fori Imperiali.

 A highlight of the parade is the Frecce Tricolori, a popular aeronautical display featuring a series of fighter jets flying in formation over the Colosseum, emitting plumes of the three colours from the Italian flag.

 Another annual novelty on 2 June is the opening of the gardens at Palazzo Quirinale, free of charge, from 15.00-19.00.

 On the day of the parade, streets in the vicinity of the Colosseum and Campidoglio are normally closed, with traffic restrictions beginning the night before.
 The Colosseo and Circo Massimo stations on the Metro B line are also usually closed on 2 June.